 Taronga Zoo Sydney is not just a day out, it’s a journey into the wild heart of Australia’s wildlife and conservation.
 Bringing together people, nature, and education, the zoo offers an unforgettable experience filled with adventure and learning.
 Whether you’re travelling solo, as a couple, or with family, Taronga Zoo perfectly blends nature, thrill, and Sydney’s breathtaking scenery.
 Add this iconic attraction to your Australia tour package and witness native animals up close while enjoying panoramic views of Sydney Harbour.
 It’s one of the must-visit experiences that truly captures the essence of Australia’s natural beauty and spirit.

-Allow at least 4-6 hours to view the entire city in terms of major areas and exhibitions
+Allow at least 4-6 hours to explore all major exhibits and animal zones.

 Absolutely.
-There are their playgrounds, family tickets, and activities aimed at children.
+There are playgrounds, family tickets, and activities aimed at children.

 The most active days are in the morning when animals are most active, and the zoo is not so busy.